ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       [DMARC-Aggregate-Reporting] discusses considerations that apply
       when the domain name of a URI differs from that of the domain advertising the policy.
 See Section 9.5 for additional considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
-If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
+If the tag is not provided, Mail Receivers MUST NOT generate aggregate feedback reports for the domain.
 URIs not supported by Mail Receivers MUST be ignored.
 The aggregate feedback report format is described in [DMARC-Aggregate-Reporting]

    ruf:  Addresses to which message-specific failure information is to